Why tags matter

 - Your team naturally uses two dimensions to describe templates

-to see all discovery templates, or by prep
+discovery to see all discovery templates, or by prep to see all prep templates across stages.

 Keep tags simple